Training & Development Pathway

 Ages 13 +

-The "Challenger" level of our Phase 6 program is a new effort created specifically for players ages 13 and older.
+The "High school" level of our program is a new effort created specifically for players ages 13 and older.

 This program takes place on the full court with the yellow ball and is designed to equip high school level players with the necessary skills to complete their foundational development.

-Throughout the course of this phase we will work to identify and correct any remaining deficiencies in the players game prior to moving them into the next phase of their development.
+Throughout the course of this class we will work to identify and correct any remaining deficiencies in the players game prior to moving them into the next phase of their development.